aditya152000/NewRepository/README.md

 # NewRepository
-Here I am trying to get hand-on on GitHub
+Here I am trying to get hand-on on GitHub.